Retrieval Augmentation for Deep Neural Networks: Proposed Approach

 \paragraph{Image Captioning} We explore three alternative representations for the target caption of the nearest input image. \begin{itemize} \item \textbf{Average of static word embeddings}: Each word is represented with a pre-trained embedding, in particular using fastText \cite{mikolov2018advances}, and then the word vectors are averaged to build the caption representation.

 \item \textbf{Weighted average of static word embeddings}: Taking the average of word vectors assumes that all words are of equal importance.
-To better capture the meaning of a caption, we will average the word embeddings weighted by their norms.
-Liu et al. \cite{liu2020norm} has shown that the norm of a word embedding can be used to define the importance of a word, with frequent words having smaller norms than rare words.
+To better capture the meaning of a caption, we average the word embeddings weighted by their norms.
+Liu et al. \cite{liu2020norm} showed that a word embedding norm captures the word importance, with frequent words having smaller norms than rare words.

 \item \textbf{Contextual embeddings}: The aforementioned representations ignore word order and use static word embeddings not dependent on their left/right context within the sequence of words.
 To take this information into consideration, we encode the caption using the pre-trained sentence transformer \texttt{paraphrase-distilroberta-base-v1}\footref{roberta}.